ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Discovery

-The Administrator can discover the group-collection resource from a Resource Directory (see, for instance, {{I-D.hartke-t2trg-coral-reef}}) or from /.well-known/core, by using the resource type "core.osc.gcoll" registered in {{Section 10.3 of I-D.ietf-ace-oscore-gm-admin}}.
+The Administrator can discover the group-collection resource from a Resource Directory (see, for instance, {{I-D.hartke-t2trg-coral-reef}}) or from /.well-known/core, by using the resource type "core.osc.gcoll" registered in {{Section 11.3 of I-D.ietf-ace-oscore-gm-admin}}.

 The Administrator can discover group-configuration resources for the group-collection resource as specified in {{collection-resource-get}} and {{collection-resource-fetch}} of this document.

 # Format of Scope # {#scope-format}

-In order to express authorization information for the Administrator (see {{getting-access}}), the same format and encoding of scope defined in {{Section 3 of I-D.ietf-ace-oscore-gm-admin}} is used, as relying on the Authorization Information Format (AIF) {{RFC9237}} and the extended AIF data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.
+In order to express authorization information for the Administrator (see {{getting-access}}), the same format and encoding of scope defined in {{Section 3 of I-D.ietf-ace-oscore-gm-admin}} is used, as relying on the Authorization Information Format (AIF) {{RFC9237}} and the extended AIF data model AIF-OSCORE-GROUPCOMM originally defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 # Getting Access to the Group Manager # {#getting-access}

 All communications between the involved entities rely on CoAP and MUST be secured.

-In particular, communications between the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof-of-possession, and server authentication.
-To this end, the AS may explicitly signal the specific transport profile to use, consistently with requirements and assumptions defined in the ACE framework {{RFC9200}}.
+In particular, communications between the Administrator and the Group Manager leverage protocol-specific transport profiles of ACE to achieve communication security, proof of possession, and server authentication.
+To this end, the AS may explicitly signal the specific transport profile to use, consistent with requirements and assumptions defined in the ACE framework {{RFC9200}}.

 With reference to the AS, communications between the Administrator and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspect endpoint) can be secured by different means, for instance using DTLS {{RFC9147}} or OSCORE {{RFC8613}}.
-Further details on how the AS secures communications (with the Administrator and the Group Manager) depend on the transport profile of ACE specifically used and are out of the scope of this document.
+Further details on how the AS secures communications (with the Administrator and the Group Manager) depend on the transport profile of ACE used, and they are out of the scope of this document.

 The Administrator requests access to the Group Manager as per Steps 1-3 in {{Section 4 of I-D.ietf-ace-oscore-gm-admin}}.